3ngthrust/Fast-Switching-Webradio/README.md

 ## Troubleshooting:
 * Problem: The Raspberry Pi restarts when the script is starting the mpd-servers.
 Possible Solution: With all ten mpd-Servers running, the raspberry pi is driven close to 100% CPU load.
 Make sure your power supply is capable of delivering the necessary current.

-* Problem: The Sound stops after a longer period of listening and recovers for a short period after muting and unmuting with button_0.
-Possible Solution: With all ten mpd-Servers running, the raspberry pi is driven close to 100% CPU load.
-Make sure your CPU is properly cooled with a heatsink.